mrfox-dv/aucn.me/docs/faq.md

 If we could, we would delegate NS records to everyone that wanted them, however we are not in a perfect world, so unfortunately we cannot.

-## How can I make changes to my is-a.dev subdomain?
+## How can I make changes to my aucn.me subdomain?
 1. **Open your JSON file:** Navigate to the `domains` directory in your fork and open the JSON file corresponding to your subdomain (`domains/subdomain.json`).
 2. **Make your changes:** Edit the JSON file (or delete) to reflect the changes you want to make.
 3. **Commit your changes:** Once you've made your changes, commit them to your fork.